 Nonfiction Beach Reads

-Which beach reads our on your summer reading list?
+Which beach reads are on your summer reading list?